sjanel/coincenter/README.md

 Does not (yet) compile with clang (does not support lambdas in unevaluated context), but it has been tested with GCC 10 and MSVC 19.28.

 Other compilers have not been tested yet.
-If you successfully compiled it on Windows or Mac for instance, please open a PR and update the CI!

 `coincenter` uses `cmake`.